 Most Americans love chili!
 It’s a one pot wonder that’s both hearty and satisfying.
 This however, is not your typical chili recipe…Not only will chili fans enjoy this, even people who don’t usually like chili seem to like this Italian inspired one.
 Most chili is seasoned with chili powder but I’m using Italian dried seasoning, fresh garlic and adding a bit of a kick with dried red peppers flakes.
 This chili is loaded with tomatoes and is rich in flavor due to the red wine and balsamic vinegar.
 Besides kidney beans, I’m using a can of Italian style cannellini beans.
 Most Italian style chili include sausage and pepperoni.
 To keep this skinny I’m using a very lean ground beef, adding a 70% less fat pepperoni, and cooking the beef and onions with no oil added.
-The skinny for 1 serving, 177 calories, 3 grams of fat and 4 Weight Watchers POINTS PLUS.
+Each serving has 177 calories, 3 grams of fat and 4 Weight Watchers POINTS PLUS.
 Made with the usual fattening ingredients brings this chili to 391 calories and 27 grams of fat!
 This flavorful chili might just win you first place at a chili cook off!
 It’s fantastico!

 Prep Time: 15 minutes